The Irish Business Guide to CSRD Compliance: Why It Matters in 2024

 Adopt global sustainability standards like the Global Reporting Initiative (GRI) or the European Sustainability Reporting Standards (ESRS).
 Ensure your data collection processes align with these frameworks.

-Digital tools, such as sustainability platforms and carbon accounting software, streamline data tracking and reporting.
+Digital tools, such as sustainability platforms and carbon accounting software like Future Planet, streamline data tracking and reporting.
 Consider investing in AI-driven tools for predictive analysis.

 While initially targeting larger organisations, CSRD will extend to small and medium enterprises (SMEs) in the coming years.